// collection runner

 Opening Collection Runner

-1. Open Resonance and select the collection or requests you want to work with
+1. Open Resonance and navigate to the collection you want to work with

 2. Open the Collection Runner panel from the interface

-3. Choose the requests to include in the run
+3. Select the requests to include and arrange them in execution order

 Building a Run